 "NH gun control laws are fine, or should be loosened."

-- In the past two decades the homicide rate in the United States has consistenly decreased, even as firearm ownership has increased.
+- The homicide rate in the United States has consistenly decreased, even as firearm ownership has increased.

 - Criminals do not follow laws, so regulations on firearms only hurt legal gun owners.

 - Some scholars have argued that gun control laws have no significant impact on violent crime or suicide rates.